 The mesh widths are determined on the basis of the average sizes and gripping widths of the users.
-The maximum dimension that may fit into the cell structure has been defined as a cylinder with a height of 5.9 feet and a diameter of 2 feet.
+The maximum dimension that may fit into the cell structure has been defined as a cylinder with a height of 180 cm and a diameter of 65 cm.
 The cylinder must not be able to fall vertically through the three-dimensional net, unless the impact surface consists of a fall protection system for the highest possible position of the cylinder.
-In addition, the maximum drop height of 9.8 feet must be adhered to.
+In addition, the maximum drop height of 3 m must be adhered to.
 Overlapping planar nets are an exception to this.
-Here the maximum mesh size is 1.3 feet if the nets are arranged more than 3 feet above each other.
+Here the maximum mesh size is 42 cm if the nets are arranged more than one metre above each other.